HARVARD DANCE CENTER

 The Harvard Dance Center’s mission is artistic, academic, and civic leadership.
 It is a site that leads through equality and dignity for all, aims to foster agency through dance for students, and promotes the arts as agents of social change in the world.

 The Dance Center is the primary venue for dance on campus.
-Dance offerings include curricular courses led by Dance faculty in Theater, Dance & Media, as well as non-credit Harvard community dance classes which span a wide range of genres for all levels of experiences without financial barriers.
+Dance offerings include curricular courses led by Dance faculty in Theater, Dance & Media, as well as non-credit Harvard community dance classes which span a wide range of genres for all levels of experience, and which are made accessible to all through a robust tuition assistance program.
 The Dance Center regularly hosts guest artists and choreographers who teach master classes and hold residencies throughout the academic year, fostering exceptional opportunities for students to work with luminaries and innovators in the field and in disciplines linked to dance.

 The Dance Center partners with departments and organizations across campus to provide workshops and dialogues that address important campus and cultural issues.
 It provides mentorship, support, and residency opportunites for student emerging choreographers, as well as for student-led dance groups which represent over 20 traditions from across the globe.

 THEATER, DANCE & MEDIA